 Graduate students may borrow up to $20,500 per academic year.

 These amounts indicate the federal maximums.
 Individual student loans are based on the student's need level, expected costs, other financial aid, and additional factors.

-Students awarded a Stafford Loan will be required to sign a Master Promissory Note during the first academic year that the funds are borrowed.
-The loan amount will be applied directly to the student's account once a Master Promissory Note has been signed and the student has completed Stafford Loan Entrance Counseling.
+Students awarded a Federal Direct Student Loan will be required to sign a Master Promissory Note during the first academic year that the funds are borrowed.
+The loan amount will be applied directly to the student's account once a Master Promissory Note has been signed and the student has completed Direct Loan Entrance Counseling.
 Your information will be submitted to NSLDS and other authorized parties will have access.

 Loan repayment usually begins 6 months after the student graduates, leaves school, or drops below half-time enrollment.
 Repayment will initially be scheduled for fixed monthly payments over a 10-year period.
 Other repayment options are also available.
 Find your loan information and servicer.

 Westminster's most recently reported borrower default rate for federal student loans is 3.2% for the 2017 federal fiscal year, well below the national average of 9.7%.

 Perkins Loans are low-interest federal student loans for undergraduate and graduate students with exceptional financial need.
 New loans are no longer offered under the Federal Perkins Loan program, but if you have an existing Perkins loan, repayment information is available.

 Perkins payments can be made directly at Westminster College by:

 - Calling the Westminster cashier (801.832.2135) and providing your debit or credit card information

 - Mailing a check to Westminster College (Attn: Perkins Loan 1840 S 1300 E SLC UT 84105)